rbisdorff/Digraph3/docSphinx/tutorial.rst

    Alice's best choice recommendation

-In :numref:`aliceBestChoiceImage` we notice that, except for the *Qualified Translator* studies in Köln, the *Graduate Interpreter* studies come first, followed by the other *Qualified Translator* studies.
+In :numref:`aliceBestChoiceImage` we notice that, except for the *Qualified Translator* studies in *Köln*, the *Graduate Interpreter* studies come first, followed by the other *Qualified Translator* studies.
 Last come the *Chamber of Commerce*'s specialised studies.
 This confirms again the high significance that Alice attaches to the *attractiveness* of her further studies and of her future profession (see criteria *AS* and *AP* in :numref:`aliceHeatmap`).

-We may, for instance, check the pairwise outranking situations observed  between the first and second-ranked alternatives, ie *Garduate Interpreter* studies in Köln versus *Graduate Interpreter* studies in Saabrücken (see *I-FHK* and *I-USB* in :numref:`aliceHeatmap`).
+We may, for instance, check the pairwise outranking situations observed  between the first and second-ranked alternatives, ie *Garduate Interpreter* studies in *Köln* versus *Graduate Interpreter* studies in *Saabrücken* (see *I-FHK* and *I-USB* in :numref:`aliceHeatmap`).

    >>> dg.showHTMLPairwiseOutrankings('I-FHK','I-USB')